Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

 Only data from year 2010 are kept thanks to the \texttt{Year} variable.
 Then, \texttt{population\_2000} and \texttt{median\_HH\_inc\_2010} are log-normalized.
 Finally, \texttt{CMR}, \texttt{PM2.5} and all covariates are centered and scaled.
 As in the simulated data, we remove 10\% of the isolated data points that correspond to the 10\% biggest hat values of the design matrix of $(\mathbf{X}, T, Y)$.

 Figure~\ref{fig:real_data} shows the distribution of the outcome (CMR) as a function of the exposition (PM2.5) without the outliers, and before centering and scaling.

 Figure~\ref{fig:real_sensitivity_graph_with_gamma_50} is the same sensitivity analysis as in Figure~\ref{fig:real_sensitivity_graph}, but with $\Gamma = 50$ as well.
-However, high values of $\Gamma$ lead to extreme conditional quantiles, for which more suitable estimation methods than the one used in this paper should be used.
+However, high values of $\Gamma$ lead to extreme conditional quantiles, for which more suitable estimation methods than the one used in this paper should be considered.
+In Figure~\ref{fig:real_sensitivity_graph_dr}, we performed the same sensitivity analysis as in Figure~\ref{fig:real_sensitivity_graph}, but the proposed estimator was replaced with the doubly robust estimator.
+The performances of the doubly robust estimator are nearly the same as with the partially robust estimator but, as we apply propensity weight clipping, some bias appears and the general slopes of the sensitivity bounds are globally lower than the slopes of the bounds obtained with the method from \textcite{jesson2022scalable}.